Pjj0417/swin-CRM/README.md

 ## Acknowledgements

-This implementation is built upon research on Swin Transformer and masked image modeling.
+This implementation builds upon research on Swin Transformer, masked image modeling, contrastive self-supervised learning, and visual representation learning.

 We thank the corresponding authors and open-source communities for their valuable contributions.